-The Evacuation Lead notifies property occupants within the predicted flood inundation area.
+The Communications Lead will notify citizens of potential hazards using the Hyper Reach notification system.
+Evacuation Lead provides in person notice to property occupants within the predicted flood inundation area.
 Refer to the Inundation Map and list of affected properties included in Section 7 of this EAP.